adamkewley/fo2dat/README.md

   `tree_entry` in `tree_entries`
 - A file's data MAY use zlib compression, which is indicated by its first two bytes having the zlib magic number: `0x78da`
+- Some DAT files appear to contain duplicate entries

 ## `tree_entries`